What is the Hearst Fellowship?

 I have worked in journalism, but my degree is in something else.
 Am I eligible?

-Yes.
-You also are eligible if you have a journalism degree from a non-accredited program.
+Yes, you are eligible if you possess a journalism degree from a non-accredited program or a degree in another field.

 Do I have to be a recent college graduate?